virginijalegionas/grinchChristmas2024/README.md

 - Day9: Use CSS to create a custom cursor on a Christmas-themed webpage
 - Day10: Help Santa to sum up all the sales. script from starter database
 - Day11: Program to light up the light bulb, when you click on it with JavaScript.
 Use stater files
+- Day12: Help Santa to sum up - How much has the customer with the id 20 spent on gifts in the “read” category.
+Use starte DB